eggheadio/eggheadio-course-notes/building-serverless-web-applications-with-react-aws-amplify/notes/01-react-install-configure-the-aws-amplify-cli.md

 > 🤔 Amazon IAM (Identity and Access Management) enables you to manage users and user permissions in AWS.
 You can learn more about Amazon IAM [here](https://aws.amazon.com/iam/).

-- Now you will see the user created, with an `Access key ID` and a `Secret access key` which you need to paste in your terminal (console)
+- Now you will see the user created, with an `Access key ID` and a `Secret access key` which you need to paste in your command line
 - Now you need to set a Profile Name (choose the name of your choice)
 - and that's it!, you have the AWS Amplify CLI setup and ready to create new projects!